American jobs – many of which are unionized – that are in jeopardy of being outsourced without sugar policy.

 Percentage of Americans who prefer buying U.S.-grown sugar, even if heavily subsidized foreign sugar were cheaper.

-Additional tons of sugar quickly shifted to consumer packaging in 2020 to ensure store shelves stayed stocked during the pandemic – that’s the equivalent of 45 million four-pound sugar bags.
+Additional tons of sugar quickly shifted to consumer packaging between March and May 2020 to ensure store shelves stayed stocked during the pandemic – that’s the equivalent of about 50 million four-pound sugar bags.

 What U.S. sugar policy is designed to cost American taxpayers – that’s because sugar producers are offered interest-bearing loans that they repay rather than subsidy checks.